NietoDeveloper/Cannoil-Ejemplo1/README.md

 Install dependencies:npm install

-Open your browser and navigate to http://localhost:5173 to view the app.
-Explore the product catalog, add items to the cart, and experience the responsive design.

-## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 License
 This project is licensed under the MIT License.